DataResponsibly/ZNO-Dataset/datasheet.md

 Motivation
 ----------

 - **For what purpose was the dataset created?** Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
-Please   provide a description.

     Creating this dataset involved:
-    - collecting of raw data about student’s performance during the standardized tests EIE (External Independent Evaluation) and NMT (National Multi-subject Test) by the Ukrainian Center for Educational Quality Assessment (UCEQA), a [budgetary institution](https://www.kmu.gov.ua/npas/27071964/) in the Ministry of Education and Science's management sphere  and about governmental expenditures on education by the Ministry of Finance;
+    - Collecting raw data about student’s performance during the standardized tests EIE (External Independent Evaluation) and NMT (National Multi-subject Test) by the Ukrainian Center for Educational Quality Assessment (UCEQA), a [budgetary institution](https://www.kmu.gov.ua/npas/27071964/) in the Ministry of Education and Science's management sphere  and about governmental expenditures on education by the Ministry of Finance;
-    - cleaning, matching, and processing this raw data by our research team.
+    - Cleaning, matching, and processing this raw data by our research team.

     UCEQA releases the corresponding raw data each year for two reasons: